14 symptoms to look for after an elderly person falls

 What are the causes of falls in the elderly?

-Anyone can have a fall, but falls in older adults are more common.
-There are a few reasons for this:
+Anyone can have a fall, but falls in older adults are more common.3 There are a few reasons for this:

-Around 30% of people over 65 and over half of people over 80 will have at least one fall a year.1 An increased risk of falls occur in older individuals due to the natural ageing process.
+Around one third of people aged 65 and over, and over half of people aged 80 and over, will fall at least once a year.4 An increased risk of falls occurs in older individuals due to the natural ageing process.
 Ageing can result in muscle weakness and balance problems, vision loss, long term health conditions, or low blood pressure which can lead to dizziness.

 Another consequence of ageing is the potential onset of osteoporosis.
 This is a health condition that weakens bones, causing them to become fragile and more likely to break.
 Fragility as a result of osteoporosis can lead to an increase in a person’s risk of falling, which could subsequently result in broken bones.

-Over three million people in the UK have osteoporosis and it’s more commonly developed in older women than men.2 This is because of the female anatomy – ovaries produce oestrogen which helps protect bones.
-Following menopause, women lose bone density due to hormonal changes and the reduced production of oestrogen.3
+It’s estimated that over three million people in the UK have osteoporosis5, and it’s more commonly developed in older women than men.6 This is because of the female anatomy – ovaries produce oestrogen which helps protect bones.
+Following menopause, women lose bone density due to hormonal changes and the reduced production of oestrogen.7

 Deficiencies such as having low levels of vitamin D in the body can also increase the chance of falls.
-This is because vitamin D deficiencies cause a drop in bone mineral density and therefore bone strength, increasing instability and increasing the risk of a fall.
+This is because vitamin D deficiencies cause a drop in bone mineral density8 and therefore bone strength, increasing instability and the risk of a fall.

 Falls can also be a consequence of various external risk factors, but most commonly arise from the following: